 Love them or not, there are all kinds of snakes slithering around Delaware.

-Despite its small size, there are 19 species of snakes in the First State.
-But there are just a few species that you may encounter, identified by the Delaware Department of Natural Resources and Environmental Control.
-The four most common species are the Eastern rat snake, black racer, common garter snake and common watersnake.
+Despite its small size, the First State has 19 different species.
+According to the Delaware Department of Natural Resources and Environmental Control, you’re really only likely to encounter four: the eastern rat snake, black racer, common garter snake and common watersnake.

-As for the others, DNREC’s Division of Fish and Wildlife has found that many are uncommon or secretive.
-The red corn snake and plain-bellied watersnake are state-listed as endangered due to limited habitat.
-Several, like the ring-necked snake and Dekay’s brownsnake are small — reaching no more than 15 inches in length as adults.
-And others, such as the Eastern hog-nosed snake and smooth earthsnake are burrowers and spend much of their time concealed in loose soil or leaf litter.
+Most of the others are uncommon or secretive.
+The red corn snake, scarletsnake and plain-bellied watersnake are state-listed as endangered due to limited habitat.
+Meanwhile, the ring-necked snake and Dekay’s brownsnake are small, reaching no more than 15 inches in length as adults.
+Others, such as the eastern hog-nosed snake and smooth earthsnake, are burrowers and spend much of their time concealed in loose soil or leaf litter.

-This snake will grow to be about five feet long as an adult.
+This snake will grow to be about 5 feet long as an adult.
 It’s mostly black with white around its mouth and chin, which continues down the throat and onto the belly.
-Juveniles look considerably different — they are gray to grayish-white with dark, square-ish blotches down the back.
+Juveniles look considerably different — they are gray to gray-white with dark, square-ish blotches down the back.

-They feed primarily on warm-blooded prey including mice, small birds and bird eggs.
+They feed primarily on warm-blooded prey like mice, small birds and bird eggs.

 Rat snakes are excellent climbers and can scale trees or poles to access bird nests, or even climb a brick wall of a house.
 They are harmless, although they will rear back in a strike position and may vibrate their tails if they feel threatened.
 When the tail vibrates in dry leaf litter, it may produce a sound similar to a rattlesnake’s rattle.